What to Expect at Your Photo Session

 • Ladies-take care with, or get assistance with your makeup.
 Think Hollywood.
 You might feel like it is a little overdone, but remember, the camera is not as discerning as the human eye.
 It can’t pick up very subtle makeup.
 Dark eyeliner outlines the eyes and makes them appear dramatic and nice in photos.
 Bring your makeup with you for touch ups.

-• Ladies-sleeveless tops and gowns are virtually never a good idea.
+• Ladies-sleeveless tops and gowns are usually not a good idea.
 Your upper arm is the body part closest to the camera in most poses.
 It can dominate the photo if it is even slightly overweight, or too muscled, or too pale from not enough sunlight.

 • Men-your beautiful hairy legs should be covered with long pants.
 A freshly laundered button up dress shirt or a nice sport shirt with business casual slacks or non-faded blue jeans looks best in photos.